idan-nave/PokemonHub-frontend/README.md

 yarn dev
 ```

 The application should now be running on [http://localhost:5137](http://localhost:5137), presenting a list of all original 151 Pokémons.
+Note that port ```5137``` is important, as this is the current supported port by the ackend API service.

 ### 7. Build the Application